| What | When | Key Numbers |

 Hatches:

-Key flies: Green Drake dries and emergers (10-14), Elk Hair Caddis (14-18), Stimulators (10-14), Pheasant Tails, copper johns
+Key flies: Green Drake dries and emergers (10-14), Elk Hair Caddis (14-18), Stimulators (10-14), Pheasant Tails, Copper Johns

 Access: Good public access in Basalt and Carbondale.
 Several fishing access sites along Highway 82.